In 2013 the council worked with local communities, through a series of workshops, to agree on a vision for the area:

 The scheme will focus on Beddington Lane but will be based on a holistic strategy for the Beddington area.
 The ‘Gateways’ approach will focus the improvements at key points on Beddington and Hilliers Lanes to create distinction between business and residential areas.
 Subject to securing full funding, the first phase of the Beddington North TfL Major Scheme construction will begin in late 2017.
 A second phase will begin in 2018-19.

 Beddington Routes and Places

 Beddington suffers from poor ‘permeability’ – it is difficult, whether on foot, bike or in a vehicle, to travel through the area.
 This is a particular issue when travelling east-west.

-    The ‘Routes and Places’ project, which will link closely to the ‘Beddington Gateways’ project, will enhance walking, cycling and vehicle access into and through the area.
-Along the way it will identify projects to ‘green’ Beddington to make an environment which is pleasant as well as accessible.
+The ‘Routes and Places’ project, which will link closely to the ‘Beddington North TfL Major Scheme’.
+It will enhance walking, cycling and vehicle access into and through the area.
+Along the way it will identify projects to make an environment which is pleasant as well as accessible.

 Enhancing Beddington Village and the 20mph Speed Limit

 Beddington Village is one of 4 conservation areas within Beddington and in 2013 a number of street names were upgraded to strengthen this characteristic.
 However, this appeal and character is often lost due to heavy vehicular traffic through the Village.
 A 20mph speed limit is proposed for the Village and surrounding roads to further strengthen the appeal of the conservation area as well as helping to create streets that are pedestrian friendly.

 The council has prepared a draft Character Appraisal for Beddington Village Conservation Area.
 It is also working with designers, We Made That, to identify interventions to strengthen the attractiveness and character of the Village area.
 You can view the current draft proposal for the Beddington Village Enhancement Project here.